SGhuman123/Tableau-Portfolio/Udemy Tableau/README.md

     - How to use cross-database joins
     - How to model with clusters
     - How to save my clusters

 - Section 9:
+  - Use case:
+    - We use the datasets here to analyse the crime incidents reported to the New York Police Department (NYPD) which occured at NYC parks in the first quarter of 2018.
+These results are then displayed in a map that consist of the actual park layout and size

+  - In this section, I learnt about:
+    - How to extract data from PDF files
+    - How to connect to PDF files
+    - How to connect to spatial files
+    - How joining to spatial files work